busedagidir/busedagidir/README.md

-- 🌱 I’m currently studying **Human-Computer Interaction at Bauhaus-Universität Weimar**
+- 🌱 I’m currently studying **Computer Science for Digital Media at Bauhaus-Universität Weimar**

-- 👯 I’m looking to collaborate on **Data Science & AI**
+- 👯 I’m looking to collaborate on **MAchine Learning & AI**

 - 📫 How to reach me **busedagidir@hotmail.com**